 Mary-Jess is a member of the Royal British Legion Gloucester City Branch, patron of The Door Youth Project which help troubled, disengaged young people and their families, and she is an ambassador for Half the Sky, a charity that help orphaned and abandoned children in China.

 2018 sees Mary-Jess returning by popular demand as guest soprano on G4's Live Tour in March and September.
-In April she’ll release a new EP through PledgeMusic, the aim of which is to help young singers get a foothold in the music industry and so it features duets with some of the UK’s most exciting young artists: Tazmin Barnes, Beth Ford, Ffion Rebecca, G4 Young Voices, The London Chinese Philharmonic Choir and Kyle Tomlinson.
+In April she released a new EP through PledgeMusic, the aim of which was to help young singers get a foothold in the music industry and so it features duets with some of the UK’s most exciting young artists: Tazmin Barnes, Beth Ford, Ffion Rebecca, G4 Young Voices, The London Chinese Philharmonic Choir and Kyle Tomlinson.
 She will be back on the road for her solo Winter Tour starting in November, to showcase her winter album 'Prayer to a Snowflake'.

 Show Reel: https://vimeo.com/132306359